rwildcat/SciFor/README.md

        jac=fjchem3, froots=frchem3, nfroots=2 )
 	```

-This project is aimed to promote the use of a formal lenaguaje such as Fortran among new users coming other modern languajes such as `Python`, etc., who may be demoralised for the steep, sometimes heteregeneous, learning curve of the diverse classic Fortran libraries available.
+This project is aimed to promote the use of a formal lenaguaje such as Fortran among new users coming other modern languajes such as `Python`, etc., who may be demoralised for the steep, learning curve of the diverse classic Fortran libraries available.

 Contributions are invited and welcome.